josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 Armed with this newfound power, I accomplished a flurry of tasks I either wasn't capable of, or didn't have the time for previously:

-- At work, I could get up and running in new codebases without asking for help, and could contribute to them much more easily
+- At work, I could get up and running in new codebases without asking for help, and could contribute to them much more easily—_especially_ when they were in programming languages I wasn't familiar with
 - I got some projects updated, moved, or refactored, all in record time (_including a particularly gnarly Nuxt upgrade I'd been putting off for years, and that would've taken me days of work, done in about an hour_)
 - I added several new features to a handful of apps here and there that I wouldn't have otherwise
 - I scaffolded new things and built out greenfield projects in record time